igordejanovic/remark-compose/README.md

 # Note

-- All input files are treated as jinja2 templates also with the same context given to the base template file.
-Currently there is variable `now` in the template context of `datetime` type.
+- All input files are treated as jinja2 templates with the same context given to the base template file.
+Currently, there is a variable `now` in the template context of `datetime` type.
 You can use it to render date/time when the slides were built.

   In your markdown file you could have:

-      Created on {{now|dtformat("%d.%m.%Y %H:%M")}}
+      Created on {{now}}

 - Although it is motivated by remark slides it doesn't depend on remark in any way.
 You can use it with other html/javascript slides creation lib.